Install NVM on Linux: Maintain multiple NodeJS versions with Node Version Manager

 To check the list of all installed Nodejs versions, use

 To remove an installed version of Nodejs, execute the following command,

 $ nvm uninstall v8.1.3

-With this we end our tutorial on NVM.
+With this, we end our tutorial on how to install NVM on Linux.
 Please feel free to send your questions & suggestions to us, using the comment box below.